andre-caldas/FreeCAD/src/Base/Accessor/README.md

 We call it a *lock*.
 And we also get a `double* reference`.
-This pointer is (shall be) guaranteed to be valid as long as we hold the lock, although the pointed variable might not correspond to the *path* anymore, if the objects are relocated or renamed on the document tree.
+This pointer is (shall be) guaranteed to be valid as long as we hold the lock, although later the pointed variable might not correspond to the *path* if the objects are relocated or renamed on the document tree.
-In particular, an `IExport<T>` object cannot export a pointer to something that might get destroyed.
+In particular, an `IExport<T>` object cannot export a raw pointer to something that might get destroyed.

 The *Accessor infrastructure* does not inform references about changes